Increasing value-added opportunities through on-farm food service: Research, resources & field days

 As consumer demand grows for on-farm dining experiences, from pizza farms to farm-to-table dinners, farmers are increasingly interested in adding such a venture to their agriculture business mix, the diversity of which supports economic viability.

-However, there is a lack of resources in helping these farmers successfully navigate the business planning, particularly in understanding the target market (who is attending these events and why?), understanding state regulations and accurately assessing if such diversification that typically requires a commercial kitchen investment makes strategic sense.
+However, there is a lack of resources in helping these farmers successfully navigate the business planning, particularly in understanding the target market (who is attending these events and why?), understanding state regulations and accurately assessing if such diversification, which typically requires a commercial kitchen investment, makes strategic sense.

-This project continues the work RTC and the Minnesota Institute of Sustainable Agriculture (MISA) have collaborative pioneered in on-farm food service training, working in partnership with farmers running successful on-farm food ventures across the Upper Midwest.
+This project continues the work RTC and the Minnesota Institute for Sustainable Agriculture (MISA) have collaboratively pioneered in on-farm food service training, working in partnership with farmers running successful on-farm food ventures across the Upper Midwest.

-Over 400 participants, primarily new and beginning farmers in Minnesota and Wisconsin, will participate in the resources created, focusing on direct learning from farm partners.
+Over 400 participants, primarily new and beginning farmers in Minnesota and Wisconsin, will benefit in the resources created, focusing on direct learning from farm partners.

 • Expose 400+ farmers in Minnesota and Wisconsin to value-added on-farm food service diversification opportunities through educational resources including state-specific manuals, detailed profiles documenting successful sustainable farm strategies and compiled market research data to better understand event target attendees.

-• Enhance 80+ farmers’ understanding of on-farm food service enterprises best practices with experiential field days on successful, sustainable farm
+• Enhance 80+ farmers’ understanding of on-farm food service enterprises best practices with experiential field days on successful, sustainable farms.

-• Capture the knowledge of farm partners about their start-up stories and running such successful, value-added businesses alongside sustainable
+• Capture the knowledge of farm partners about their start-up stories and running such successful, value-added businesses alongside other sustainable farming enterprises.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.